-if there is any other DL signal with an indicated TCI state in the same symbols as the CSI-RS, the UE applies the QCL assumption of the other DL signal also when receiving the aperiodic CSI-RS.
-The other DL signal refers to PDSCH scheduled with offset larger than or equal to the threshold timeDurationForQCL, as defined in [13, TS 38.306], aperiodic CSI-RS scheduled with offset larger than or equal to the UE reported threshold beamSwitchTiming when the reported values is one of the values {14,28,48}, periodic CSI-RS, semi-persistent CSI-RS.
+if there is any other DL signal with an indicated TCI state in the same symbols as the CSI-RS, the UE applies the 'QCL-TypeD' of the other DL signal also when receiving the aperiodic CSI-RS.
+The other DL signal refers to PDSCH scheduled with offset larger than or equal to the threshold timeDurationForQCL, as defined in [13, TS 38.306], aperiodic CSI-RS scheduled with offset larger than or equal to the minimum value between 48 and the UE reported threshold beamSwitchTiming, periodic CSI-RS, semi-persistent CSI-RS.
+The UE is expected to apply the QCL assumptions other than QCL Type-D in the indicated TCI states.
+This also applies to the intra-band CA case (when CSI-RS and the other signals are in different component carriers).